Homesick (The Cure song)

 "Homesick" is a song by English rock band the Cure.
-It is the eleventh song on the band's eight studio album Disintegration (1989), though it was omitted on the original vinyl releases of the album alongside "Last Dance", due to spacing issues.
+It is the eleventh song on the band's eighth studio album Disintegration (1989), though it was omitted on the original vinyl releases of the album alongside "Last Dance", due to spacing issues.
 Both songs were called bonus tracks on CD releases by Elektra at the time of release, and were included on all vinyl pressing from the 2010 reissue onwards due to the album being released as a double vinyl.

 A live version of the song features as the B-side on the Elektra releases of "Lullaby" (1989), this live version is also present on the live album Entreat (1991).

 Background

 Unlike the rest of the songs on the album, according to keyboardist Roger O'Donnell the song's foundation was composed by Lol Tolhurst.
 This would be Tolhurst's only notable contribution, despite being credited on all songs on the album.
 Due to his increasing alcoholism, he was incapable of working with the band, which caused tension in the album's creation and was fired as the band began planning to tour.
 O'Donnell said if the band members mentioned Tolhurst's contribution to the song in the studio, frontman Robert Smith would get angry and threaten to take it off the album.